LastAncientOne/SimpleStockAnalysisPython/README.md

   5. How to use Technical Analysis and Fundamental Analysis?
   6. How to add and save to csv file?
   7. How to customize table and make beautiful plot?
-  8. How to create class and function for stock.?
+  8. How to create class and function for stock?
   9. How to applied statistics and timeseries for stock?
   10. How to create buy and sell signals?
   11. How to create stock prediction in machine learning and deep learning?